Date(s) - January 18, 2023 - April 30, 2023

 As a professor at Ohio University, he had the good fortune to teach in a considerable number of Education Abroad programs in London, Prague and Florence.
 These experiences profoundly influenced his teaching and his art practice.
 More recently he finished teaching in Ohio University’s London Education Abroad program starting in the summer of the year 2000.

 Early in 2018, Kroutel was honored with a retrospective exhibition at the Kennedy Museum of Art in Athens, Ohio entitled “50 Year Journey: Ron Kroutel Paintings.”
 Taking up the entire museum, the exhibition followed the 50 year developmental trajectory of his work while teaching at Ohio University and working in Athens.
 Curated by the internationally recognized film maker Rajko Grlic, a 100 page book in color was published by the museum.

 He and his wife, Patrice Wolf, a recognized painter herself, now work in their studios in Old Town, Fort Collins, CO where they moved in 2016.
 Since relocating to Fort Collins, he has exhibited his work in a solo exhibition at the Museum of Art Fort Collins, a duo exhibition at the University of Wyoming Art Museum and in galleries in Denver and locally.

 His journey continues.

-Support for this exhibition at the Gregory Allicar Museum of Art has been generously provided by the City of Fort Collins Fort Fund, the FUNd Endowment at CSU, and Colorado Creative Industries.
-CCI and its activities are made possible through an annual appropriation from the Colorado General Assembly and federal funds from the National Endowment for the Arts.
+Support for the museum’s exhibitions and programming is generously provided by the FUNd Endowment at CSU, and Colorado Creative Industries.
+CCI and its activities are made possible through an annual appropriation from the Colorado General Assembly and federal funds from the National Endowment for the arts.